 This guide to the Netherlands’ living cost of living includes:

 - General cost of living in the Netherlands

 - Utility costs in the Netherlands

 - Cost of dining out in the Netherlands

 - Education, childcare and study costs in the Netherlands

-In Mercer’s living standard survey the only Dutch city to make the top 50 was Amsterdam.
-However, there are many cities in the Netherlands that offer expats a high standard of living, ample green spaces and quality public infrastructure, and at more affordable rates than the Dutch capital, for example, Utrecht, Amstelveen, The Hague or Haarlem.
+In Mercer’s living standard survey, the only Dutch city to make the top 50 was Amsterdam.
+However, there are many cities in the Netherlands that offer expats a high standard of living, ample green spaces and quality public infrastructure at more affordable rates than the Dutch capital, including Utrecht, Amstelveen, The Hague and Haarlem.

 The general cost of living in the Netherlands is typically cheaper than its western European counterparts, despite offering the same standard of quality for food, housing, utilities and public transport.
 Jobs are slightly less well paid than in France, UK, Belgium or Germany, but higher than Spain, Italy and Portugal.

 Housing is a large part of the Netherlands’ cost of living for expats, due to high demand (and low supply) of quality rental properties, especially influencing the cost of living in Amsterdam.
 For students and singles on a modest salary, house sharing is the best option, but you can’t always guarantee the conditions are what you are accustomed to in your own country.
 Read more about finding student accommodation.